What are the aims of this leaflet?

 The most important but hardest thing to do is to stop scratching.

-- Keep your bedroom cool and do not sleep with heavy or heat retaining bedclothes.
-If you are hot and itchy during the day a fan can help to cool the skin down.
+- Keep the temperature in your bedroom cool (18-20°C) and use light and breathable bedclothes.
+If you feel hot and itchy during the day, a fan can help to cool the skin down.
 If possible, discuss work adjustments with your employer.

 Where can I get more information?

 Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.